eribertto/bits-bytes-networking/application.layer.osi.md

 model, but you'll probably run into various other models during your career as an IT support specialist.
 Some models might combine the physical and data link layers into one and only talk about four layers.
 But you might remember a certain model we called out specifically in a reading section back in the first module.
-This is the OSI or Open Systems Interconnection model.
+This is the  or Open Systems Interconnection model.
 This model is important to understand with our five-layer model because it's the most rigorously defined.
 That means it's often used in academic settings or by various network